Top things to do in Venice

 My absolute favourite place is Cafe Florian.
 Established in 1720, it is the oldest cafe in Europe.
 It is hard not to feel like you are stepping back in time in a place that was patronised by people such as Goethe and Cassanova and that included Lord Byron, Marcel Proust and Charles Dickens as frequent visitors.
 Treat yourself to an Irish Coffee and soak up this amazing atmosphere.

 Visit Venice’s most spectacular bridges.
-Whilst probably the most touristy of all, the Bridge of Sighs really cannot be missed.
+While it is probably the most touristy of all, the Bridge of Sighs really cannot be missed.
 The view from the windows of the Bridge of Sighs was the last view of Venice that convicts saw before their imprisonment.
 Legend has it is that the name came from the sigh of convicts at this last glimpse of Venice before being taken down to their cells.

 Another of Venice’s magnificent bridges is the feat of engineering that is the Rialto Bridge.
 This stunning bridge is one of four bridges to cross the Grand Canal and is the most spectacular by far.

 During the first half of the 15th century, two rows of shops were built along the sides of the bridge and the rents brought an income that helped maintain the bridge.
 Today that tradition is still in place and you will find many shops lining the bridge trying to lure in the tourists.
+There are only a few bridges of this kind in the world.
+The others being the Ponte Vecchio in Florence, Krämerbrücke or the Merchant’s Bridge in the German city of Erfurt and Pulteney Bridge across River Avon in Bath, England.

 Unfortunately you will also find a lot of graffiti on the bridge which does take away from it’s charm.
 And if you wish to dine with a view of the bridge all lit up at night be prepared to pay top dollar for basic standard food.
 You are much better off taking my advice in number 1 and wandering away from the main thoroughfare and getting a little lost (you really can’t get lost lost in Venice) to find an authentic restaurant in one of the Piazza’s off the Grand Canal.

-Number 7: Take a Vaporetto to Burano
+7. Take a Vaporetto to Burano

 Ok I expect most of you think my last tip is to have a gondola ride through the city but I’ve been there done that and it is certainly not as romantic as it seems.
 Expect to pay over €100 for a 15 minute ride down some of the back canals of Venice, most of which you can see when you are getting lost on foot (see it’s my number 1 tip for a reason).